Trailer Frame Materials And Safety Factor

 What Does The Analysis Really Mean?

 Remember the old adage for computers?
 Garbage In = Garbage Out.
 It’s still true, and it has a special place in simulation.
 Just because we put in loads and assign trailer frame materials does not mean it’s correct.
 The pretty pictures don’t mean it’s right, or even that we constrained the models accurately.
-Computers do a great job of theoretical analysis with what they’re given, but they can’t yet think through it all.
-We supply the start.
+Computers do a great job of theoretical analysis with what they’re given, but they can’t yet think through it all for us.
+We supply the input.

 As a matter of course, the analysis we do at Synthesis for the trailer plans on Mechanical Elements is multi-dimensional.
 We do various loading cases and think through abuse situations.
 It’s not black and white, just shades of gray.
 Importantly, the simulation changes for each type of trailer.
 Tiny house requirements are different than those of a utility trailer.
 Then, when decisions come, it’s our opinion that ending on the side of a little extra strength is the better choice.